yashgode01/Healthcare_Dashboard_In_Tableau/README.md

 ### Results/ Findings:
 1. Doctors having credentials in 'MD' degree is maximum.

-2. The highest number of white race patients are admitted.
+2. The White Race Count Beneficiaries is maximum.

 3. The maximum patients are suffering Hypertension compared to depression.